lpeano/tlstunnel/README.md

 ## Kubernetes client

-For kubernete client you have to define the path 127.0.0.1:8080 as proxy for HTTPS and HTTP like follow example in .kube\config:
+For kubernete client you have to define the path 127.0.0.1:8080 as proxy for HTTPS and HTTP like follow example in .kube\config as follow:

+       kubectl config  set-cluster <cluster-name> --proxy-url=http://127.0.0.1:808